Please note: We are not investment advisors, and nothing we say here is intended to be or should be taken as investment advice.

 - Don’t invest in anything you don’t understand.
 (Looking at you, cryptocurrencies, as well as specific futures and other contracts.)

 - The risk of staying out of the market entirely is that you are probably losing ground over time because your money is not keeping up with inflation.
-So you have to measure market risk against money-in-your-matress risk and see which side wins out for you.
+So you have to measure market risk against money-in-your-mattress risk.

 - This often-quoted passage from 2008 by one of the most-admired traders in the world is particularly apt: